jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Today, our monthly support volume is less than 1% of our total user base.

-This is the what it looks like when you are lifting the Heavy Ass Weights of support.
+So this is the what it looks like when you are lifting the Heavy Ass Weights of support.

 When you are on-boarding happy customers who don't require a lot of high-touch, you get a graph that looks like this.
 And you are happy.

 What I also wish I could show is our percentage churn, which has not only stayed low, but actually decreased over this time.

-Our email volume has stayed so constant because our users have resources that help them learn the basics - the only questions that hit our support inbox are real technical issues and feature requests.

-If they have a question, the heavy weight trained user knows where to look for the answer, and it’s not to our support email.

 ---